Editor’s note: Since publication of this update, our Scoreboard feature has undergone a change, and we now call it the Dashboard.

 Q: Once you save the plan do you save it on your computer or on a cloud server?

 A: If you need to download a copy of your plan for printing or emailing to people who want a hard copy, you can do that from the “Print” section within LivePlan.
-However, the beauty of LivePlan being hosted in the cloud is that you can access your Pitch, Plan, or Scoreboard from any Internet connection.
+However, the beauty of LivePlan being hosted in the cloud is that you can access your Pitch, Plan, or Dashboard from any internet connection.
 This allows you to update your planning information and present it (via guest accounts) to lenders, investors, mentors, students, business partners and more.
 So you can either save a static copy to your desktop, or keep your evolving plan within LivePlan (which we recommend) so you can update it regularly, and share it with others as needed.